 Charlotte Blank, Chief Behavioral Officer of Martitz, speaks to the “science of people” at the 2018 Rakuten Marketing affiliate network event, DealMaker New York.
 Her keynote dives into how consumers think and behave on a conscious and subconscious level.
 Blank’s insight gave the attending advertisers and publishers tips on how to better connect with consumers in a landscape that is becoming more and more consumer-centric.
 This 45-minute consumer behavior lesson had the attending brands buzzing about the new ways they could implement what they had learned.

-This keynote recap will review some of what Charlotte called as “nerd nuggets.”
-These nuggets increase understanding into the behavior of consumers as well as how these behaviors can be used as marketing techniques and strategies.
+This keynote recap will review what Charlotte called “nerd nuggets.”
+These nuggets help brands understand the natural behavior of consumers as well as how these behaviors can be used as marketing techniques and strategies.

 “We tend to base our behavior on what others are doing,” is the core message behind the behavior of Social Proof.
 Basically, this behavior is the silent impulse humans have to conform to what others are doing around them.
 Charlotte talks about how “fitting in” is something most all humans aim for and is what a lot of society, and rituals in that society, are based on.
 Here’s an example of what Social Proof is from Maritz’s site: